jelmerdejong/flask-app-blueprint/README.md

-# Simple App Blueprint: Basic
+# Flask App Blueprint
-The Simple App Blueprint: Basic (dupped sab-basic) will help you get started with an easy to learn, yet powerful technology stack.
-A stack that you can have up and running in less than 5 minutes, so you can focus on making the real thing.
-It includes a database, shows how to insert and retreive info from that database, and have it all deployed on Heroku.
+A simple Flask app blueprint.
+This will help you get started with an easy to learn, yet powerful technology stack.
+A stack that you can have up and running in less than 25 minutes, so you can focus on making the real thing.
+Including registration, login, insert and retrieve info from that database, and have it all deployed on Heroku.

 ## Technology Stack